Semandr/js-theory/data-strucrures-strings/README.md

 - Use spread operator when we pass arguments into a function
 - Copy array, creating a shallow copy, join two arrays
 - Make a shallow copy of object using Spread operator (ES2020)

+#

+## Rest

+### What I learned:

+- Rest parameter it has the same syntax with the three dots but it actually does the opposite of the spread operator.
+- The rest pattern uses the exact same syntax however, to collect multiple elements and condense them into an array or object.
+- Rest pattern basically collects the elements that are unused in the destructuring assignment.
+- Rest pattern always must be the last in the destructuring assignment
+- Rest parameter we can use as function argument